 Built on the luxurious Passeig de Gràcia avenue, Casa Batlló is part of one of Barcelona’s most irreverent blocks: the Illa de la Discòrdia.
 The “Block of Discord” is basically a row of houses designed by the most important architects of Catalan Modernism:

-So, do you want to know more about Casa Batlló In Barcelona: Best Tips For Visiting In 2024?
+So, do you want to know more about Casa Batlló In Barcelona: Best Tips For Visiting This Year?
 Keep reading!

 No time to read now?
 Pin it for later!